Confidence on the Focal: Conformal Prediction with Selection-Conditional Coverage: Introduction

 With this finite-sample, distribution-free guarantee, the conformal prediction set $\hat{C}_{\alpha,n+1}$ describes a range of plausible values the unknown outcome $Y_{n+1}$ may take, thereby expected to inform downstream decision-making based on the black-box prediction model.
 With such a promise, methods for constructing \emph{marginally valid} -- in the sense of~\eqref{eq:def_mgn_coverage} -- prediction sets have been developed for various problems; see e.g.,~\cite{angelopoulos2021gentle} for a review.

 In many downstream applications, however, people are often only interested in a \emph{selective} subset of units.
-Practitioners may act upon a unit if it exhibits an interesting property~\citep{olsson2022estimating,sokol2024conformalized,business_conformal}.
-In other cases, they may focus on a subset of test units picked by a complicated data-dependent process such as resource optimization~\citep{svensson2018maximizing,castro2012combined,kemper2014optimized,gocgun2014dynamic}.
+For example, practitioners may only act upon a unit if it exhibits an interesting property~\citep{olsson2022estimating,sokol2024conformalized,business_conformal}, or focus only on a subset of test units picked by a complicated data-dependent process such as resource optimization~\citep{svensson2018maximizing,castro2012combined,kemper2014optimized,gocgun2014dynamic}.
 It would be misleading for the practitioners if the prediction sets fail to deliver the promised coverage guarantee for the selected unit(s).
 Let us discuss a few applications where such cases may arise.